CompositionalIT/SAFE-Configuration-Example/ASP.NET Core Config Blog.md

 Hopefully you can see that although there are a lot of options and moving parts to consider, it is fairly quick and easy to switch configurations and keep your secrets safe using ASP .NET Core, Azure and Saturn.

-A sample project demonstrating most of the features discussed in this article can be found on [our Github](www.github.com).
+A sample project demonstrating most of the features discussed in this article can be found on [our Github](www.github.com). // TODO insert link to uploaded project here!!!